What is Patch Compliance?

 These concepts matter when patching needs to become more measurable, less manual, and easier to defend from both operations and compliance perspectives.

-How Patch Compliance shows up in software evaluations
+How Patch Compliance affects software buying decisions

 Patch Compliance usually comes up when teams are asking the broader category questions behind patch management software.
 Teams usually compare patch management vendors on operating-system coverage, third-party application support, scheduling control, rollback confidence, and reporting quality.
 Once the term is defined clearly, buyers can move from generic feature talk into more specific questions about fit, rollout effort, reporting quality, and ownership after implementation.